openstack/openstack-manuals/doc/config-reference/source/tables/nova-xen.rst

    * - ``torrent_seed_duration`` = ``3600``
      - (Integer) Number of seconds after downloading an image via BitTorrent that it should be seeded for other peers.
    * - ``use_agent_default`` = ``False``
-     - (Boolean) Determines if the XenAPI agent should be used when the image used does not contain a hint to declare if the agent is present or not.
-The hint is a glance property "xenapi_use_agent" that has the value "True" or "False".
-Note that waiting for the agent when it is not present will significantly increase server boot times.
+     - (Boolean) Whether or not to use the agent by default when its usage is enabled but not indicated by the image.
+The use of XenAPI agent can be disabled altogether using the configuration option ``disable_agent``.
+However, if it is not disabled, the use of an agent can still be controlled by the image in use through one of its properties, ``xenapi_use_agent``.
+If this property is either not present or specified incorrectly on the image, the use of agent is determined by this configuration option.
+Note that if this configuration is set to ``True`` when the agent is not present, the boot times will increase significantly.
+Services which consume this: * ``nova-compute`` Possible values: * True * False Related options: * ``disable_agent``
    * - ``use_join_force`` = ``True``
      - (Boolean) To use for hosts with different CPUs
    * - ``vhd_coalesce_max_attempts`` = ``20``